lingtran/astrology-playground/README.md

 #### About Project
-This is a learning project for starting a Spring MVC app from scratch using Spring Boot
+This is a learning project for starting a Spring MVC app from scratch with Bootstrap.

 #### Run clean build
     `./gradlew clean build`